datadvance/pAgent/README.rst

         client.reconnect_delay - Delay between reconnect attempts.
         client.token - Authentication token.

-        control.enabled - Enable (optional) administartion API.
+        control.enabled - Enable (optional) administration API.
 Control API has no authorization and should not be available over WAN. control.interface - Interface (ip address) to listen on. control.port - Port number to use.
 Can be set to 0 to use any free port.